Bucketlist Travels logo

 The iconic rust-coloured mask sculpture displayed in the woodlands

-One of the greatest archaeological discoveries of all time – the burial site and treasure hoard of the 6th-century Anglo-Saxon King Raedwald.
+One of the greatest archaeological discoveries of all time, Sutton Hoo is the burial site of an Anglo-Saxon king.

 Good for age: 8+